 In the setting of cholelithiasis, the presence of calculi in the neck of gallbladder leads to excessive accumulation of sludge, resulting in increased echogenicity of the gallbladder, which resembles the echogenicity of the liver.

-Hepatisation of the gallbladder can be easily differentiated from normal liver parenchyma as it demonstrates absent colour flow on colour Doppler interrogation.
+Hepatisation of the gallbladder can be easily differentiated from normal liver parenchyma as it demonstrates absent color flow on color Doppler interrogation.

 - 1. Reinig JW, Stanley JH.
 Sonographic hepatization of the gallbladder: a cause of nonvisualization of the gallbladder by cholecystosonography.
 J Clin Ultrasound.
 1984;12 (4): 234-6.
 Pubmed citation